The Ichimoku Cloud (Kumo)

 The SSA and the SSB as support and resistance

 On the chart below, you can see an example of the SSB acting as a resistance for the prices and for Chikou.
 This is the monthly chart of the USDJPY.
-Here the prices attempted to break the SSB (yellow rectangle) six times (six months).
-In the ellipse, we can see that Chikou is about to confront the SSB of the cloud, which will be a strong level of resistance for Chikou.
+Here the prices attempted to break the SSB (see yellow rectangle) six times (over six months).
+In the ellipse, we can see that Chikou is about to confront the SSB of the Cloud, which will be a strong level of resistance for Chikou.
 The example of Chikou confronting the SSB is very important.
 The prices appear to be free from any resistance.
 Nonetheless, as long as Chikou fails to break this SSB, we have no valid buy signal.
 For a trader with an open position, it is probably time to consider taking profits, as a strong downturn is very likely.

 The two graphs below show us:

-1) A cloud that is perfectly oriented (it is clearly inclined towards the direction of the trend), with an SSB fully playing its role as a support level (yellow ellipses).
+1) A Cloud that is perfectly oriented (it is clearly inclined towards the direction of the trend), with an SSB fully playing its role as a support level (see the yellow ellipses).

-The example below shows that any former flat line in the cloud (especially the SSB) is an important S/R level.
-An extension line is drawn from an old SSB Flat (this is also valid for the SSA, but the SSB is more accurate).
+The example below shows that any former flat line in the Cloud (especially the SSB) is an important S/R level.
+An extension line is drawn from an old SSB Flat (this is also valid for the SSA, but the SSB offers stronger S/R levels than the SSA).
 This technique allows us to spot S/R levels, but also to define targets for our trades.
 The SSB line delivers surgical precision.
 It gives very accurate targets!

-The longer and flatter the SSBs are, the more difficult it will be to break them.
+The longer and flatter the SSBs are, the more difficult it is to break them.
 The higher their timeframe, the stronger their resistance.

 In the example below, the trader should consider taking profits.
 This SSB extension was a perfect target!
 The probability of a retracement on this level is very high.